IQSS/dataverse/doc/sphinx-guides/source/user/dataverse-management.rst

     * **Description**: Provide a description of this Dataverse collection.
 This will display on the landing page of your Dataverse collection and in the search result list.
 The description field supports certain HTML tags, if you'd like to format your text (<a>, <b>, <blockquote>, <br>, <code>, <del>, <dd>, <dl>, <dt>, <em>, <hr>, <h1>-<h3>, <i>, <img>, <kbd>, <li>, <ol>, <p>, <pre>, <s>, <sup>, <sub>, <strong>, <strike>, <u>, <ul>).
 #. **Choose the sets of Metadata Fields for datasets in this Dataverse collection**:
     * By default the metadata elements will be from the host Dataverse collection that this new Dataverse collection is created in.
-    * The Dataverse software offers metadata standards for multiple domains.
-To learn more about the metadata standards in the Dataverse software please check out the :doc:`/user/appendix`.
+    * The Dataverse Software offers metadata standards for multiple domains.
+To learn more about the metadata standards in the Dataverse Software please check out the :doc:`/user/appendix`.
     * Metadata fields can be hidden, or selected as required or optional.
     * Selected metadata elements are also used to pick which metadata fields you would like to use for creating :ref:`Dataset Templates <dataset-templates>`: after you finish creating your Dataverse collection.
 #. **Choose which metadata fields will be used as browse/search facets on your Dataverse collection**: